scala/docs.scala-lang/contribute/hacker-guide.md

 If everything went okay, you will be redirected to your own fork at `https://github.com/username/scala`, where `username` is your github user name.
 You might find it helpful to read [http://help.github.com/fork-a-repo/](http://help.github.com/fork-a-repo/), which covers some of the things that will follow below.
-Then, _clone_ your repository (_i.e._ pull a copy from github to your local machine) by running the following on the command line:
+Then, _clone_ your repository (_i.e._ pull a copy from GitHub to your local machine) by running the following on the command line:

     16:35 ~/Projects$ git clone https://github.com/xeno-by/scala
     Cloning into 'scala'...